 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive around 30 minutes (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you will be able to truly appreciate the scale of this hydroelectric project.
+Disembark the ship and drive around 20 minutes (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you will be able to truly appreciate the scale of this hydroelectric project.
 There is also a small museum here and a lookout point.
-The sightseeing will involve around
+The sightseeing will involve around 1 hour on foot.
 Return to the ship and sail through Xiling Gorge, the longest and deepest of the three gorges.